Karki (surname)

-Karki (Devanagari: कार्की) is a Chhetri surname from Nepal and a Kumaoni Rajput clan in Uttarakhand.
+Karki is a Chhetri surname from Nepal and a Rajput clan from the Kumaon region of Uttarakhand.

 Khasa Kingdom

 Karki was a title given to tax collecting officers in the medieval Khasa Kingdom.
-A branch of Karki Chhetris were also given the title of Raja of Pyuthan.
-The sub-clans of Karki Chhetris in Nepal are:
+The Karki Chhetris who are descendants of Jasu Karki were feudal lords of the principality of Piutharpu.
+One branch of Karki Chhetris were rulers of the principality of Udayapur in Nepal.